Precision tests of bulk entanglement: $AdS_3$ vectors: Conclusions

-In fact this approach of turning on the mass, to break gauge symmetry and evaluate entanglement without having to worry of edge modes or superselection sectors is interesting.
-It is worth re-examining the calculations of the entanglement entropy of the Maxwell field as well as the graviton across a spherical surface in $d=4$ done in \cite{Soni:2016ogt,David:2022jfd} with this approach and check if on taking the massless limit, the coefficient of the logarithmic term coincides with or without the inclusion of the edge modes.
+In fact, this approach of turning on the mass, to break gauge symmetry and evaluate entanglement, is interesting.
+It is worth re-examining the calculations of the entanglement entropy of the Maxwell field as well as the graviton across a spherical surface in $d=4$ done in \cite{Soni:2016ogt,David:2022jfd} with this approach and check if, on taking the massless limit, the coefficient of the logarithmic term coincides with or without the inclusion of the edge modes.

-Finally in \cite{Datta:2011za,Datta:2012gc} the wave equation of massive higher spin bosons including gravitons and fermions have been solved in the BTZ geometry, As done in this paper, it was the method of solving the equations developed in \cite{Datta:2011za} that helped us quantize the massive Chern-Simons fields both in global $AdS_3$ and BTZ.
-These methods can be generalised to higher spin fields, especially that of the graviton, which will be interesting to study.
+Finally, in \cite{Datta:2011za,Datta:2012gc}, the wave equation of massive higher spin bosons, including gravitons and fermions, has been solved in the BTZ geometry.
+As done in this paper, it was the method of solving the equations developed in \cite{Datta:2011za} that helped us quantize the massive Chern-Simons fields both in global $AdS_3$ and BTZ.
+These methods can be generalised to higher spin fields, especially that of the graviton, which is interesting to study.
+In \cite{Colin-Ellerin:2025dgq}, a `quantum extremal gauge' was chosen to define the area operator of the graviton in higher dimensions.
+Since, in three dimensions, it is easy to turn on a mass for the graviton so that gauge symmetries as well as its topological nature can be broken, it will be interesting to check how all the details for the verification of the FLM formula go through.